Venorrak/multi-window-clickthrough-overlay/README.md

 # Multi Window Passthrough Overlay

-This project is an attempt at creating a transparent overlay that lets the user still user their desktop while being able to interact with different types of godot objects.
+This project is an attempt at creating a transparent overlay that lets the user still use their desktop while being able to interact with different types of Godot objects.
 This project was realised with Godot 4.3 in the compatibility mode.
 It was only tested on windows.

 This project was inspired by [this multiple window tutorial](https://github.com/geegaz/Multiple-Windows-tutorial).